plone/plone.recipe.codeanalysis/plone/recipe/codeanalysis/README.txt

 The recipe supports the following options:

 directory
     Directory that is subject to the code analysis.
+This option is required.

 pre-commit hook
     If set to True, a git pre-commit hook is installed that runs the code analysis before each commit.